Is Frontier Communications Parent Inc. (FYBR) a Keeper?

 FYBR’s Market Performance

-FYBR stocks went up by 3.69% for the week, with a monthly jump of 9.21% and a quarterly performance of 31.49%.
-The volatility ratio for the week stands at 4.38% while the volatility levels for the past 30 days are set at 3.52% for Frontier Communications Parent Inc..
-The simple moving average for the period of the last 20 days is 9.08% for FYBR stocks with a simple moving average of 18.56% for the last 200 days.
+FYBR stocks went down by -6.60% for the week, with a monthly jump of 6.30% and a quarterly performance of 21.85%.
+The volatility ratio for the week stands at 5.70% while the volatility levels for the past 30 days are set at 3.68% for Frontier Communications Parent Inc..
+The simple moving average for the period of the last 20 days is -0.12% for FYBR stocks with a simple moving average of 9.70% for the last 200 days.

 Analysts’ Opinion of FYBR